NicolasSchwarzer/web-console-boilerplate/CONTRIBUTING.md

 ## Your First Pull Request

-Working on your first Pull Request?
+Working on your first pull request?
 You can learn how from this free video series:

 [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)